 I was so wrong, it has been so therapeutic for me to write down what I’m thinking about, get it out and begin to move on with my day!

-Last but not least, I make a to-do list of the things I want to get done before Liam wakes up.
+Last but not least, I make a to-do list of the things I want to get done before my son wakes up.